PetervanLunteren/EcoAssist/markdown/MEWC_integration.md

 </details>

 ### III - Prepare a new model folder
 1. Navigate to `/EcoAssist_files/models/cls`.
-If you don't see the subfolder `Namibian Desert - Addax Data Science`, you might need to open and close the EcoAssist application in order to create the neccesary file structure.
+If you don't see the subfolder `Namibian Desert - Addax Data Science`, you might need to open and close the EcoAssist application in order to create the necessary file structure.
 2. Create a folder inside `cls` with a descriptive name for your model.
 For example: `Arctic fauna`.
 3. Copy-paste the `variables.json` from `Namibian Desert - Addax Data Science` to your model folder.
 4. Place your model file (`.h5`) and classes list (`.yaml`) inside your model folder.
 Always make sure you have a backup - just in case.